Recks11/VueLazyTransition/README.md

 # Vue Lazy Animation Plugin

-This library currently depends on [vue-property-decorator](https://github.com/kaorun343/vue-property-decorator)
+This is a minimal Vue plugin to enable animation on scroll using custom animations and transitions defined by you.

 ## License
 MIT license